Latest update (22 May)

 - Pearson Edexcel International Advanced Levels

-As stated in the Admissions Guide, applicants have until 31 August to meet the academic conditions of their offers.
+Applicants have until 7 September to meet the academic conditions of their offers.
 Therefore, possible delays to publication of exam results until then should not impact their places being confirmed.
-If necessary, we’ll consider extending this date, in consultation with providers.

 UCAS remains committed to supporting our colleagues across higher education